• Double-bridge static cone penetrometer

 XX.
 XX

-H: XX.X Display: Current depth (m) XX.
+H: XX.X displays: Current depth (m) XX.
 XX displays the alarm threshold for a larger cone tip.

 QC: XX.XX Compared to the data in the line above: Real-time cone tip data

-XX.XX The following row of data shows: 1-meter depth continuous QC data
+XX.XX The row of data below shows: continuous QC data at a depth of 1 meter.

 XX.XX